jwstegemann/fritz2/www/src/pages/headless/headlessComponents.md

 Therefore, it makes sense to choose a `Property` as the base interface: The public API for setting the effect works in the same way as all other configurations thanks to the property concept.
-The effect itself, on the other hand, is designed to be applicable as extension function on a `tag` with some payload parameter.
+The effect itself, on the other hand, is designed to be applicable as extension function on a `Tag` with some payload parameter.
 So it can be called anywhere within the `RenderContext`.
 On top of that, the effect also has a generic return type, so that the latter can be processed further if needed.
 The signature looks like that: `typealias Effect<C, R, P> = C.(P) -> R`